Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 From my research, it seems that this adjustable dumbbell — compared to all others — is probably the closest you’ll get to the look and feel of a traditional fixed dumbbell.

-…Balancing the dumbbells on your thigh like this is much more awkward or uncomfortable on other adjustable dumbbell systems like the Bowflex 552 or any similar models with the dial is on the dumbbell’s end.
+…Balancing the dumbbells on your thigh like this is much more awkward or uncomfortable on other adjustable dumbbell systems like the Bowflex 552 where the dial is on the dumbbell’s end.
 In the case of spin-lock dumbbells, it’s simply not possible since you’d just have a 1 inch metal rod poking into your thigh.

-The other design factors that contribute to the MX55’s “natural” dumbbell look relate to the plates.
+The other design factors that contribute to the MX55’s “natural” dumbbell look are related to the plates.
 Specifically:

-- The (mostly) circular plates makes the MX55 adjustable dumbbells look very similar in shape to the traditional fixed dumbbells you’d find in a commercial gym.
+- The (mostly) circular plates make the MX55 adjustable dumbbells look very similar in shape to the traditional fixed dumbbells you’d find in a commercial gym.

 - The fact that the plates are so close together and that their edges are flat (rather than rounded) makes each dumbbell ends look like one continuous block of weight, just like any traditional fixed dumbbell.
 Many other systems have obvious gaps between plates, and rounded edges that make those gaps appear even larger.
 These factors ultimately give them a ribbed and discontinuous appearance.

 Unfortunately, the MX Select MX55 adjustable dumbbells are more on the premium end of the market.
 As a comparison, you’re in the same price range as other “premium” adjustable dumbbell systems that also have higher max weights, including the 75 lb Ironmaster set + stand, and the 90 lb Elite 90 PowerBlock (without the stand).